healthify/guides/protocol/development-workflow/README.md

     git merge <release-name>

-Deliver the QA branch to the staging app.
+Determine which server is available on the [server spreadsheet](https://docs.google.com/spreadsheets/d/1qZ5x80cYXHxACJbZ20W5MqH6ETRFDmaLTnsjaqen6O0/edit), update the row of your choice, and push to that server.

-    git push staging head:master
+    git push <APP REMOTE> head:master --force

+Where <APP REMOTE> is the name of the remote you set up for the server of your choice.
+If you're not sure what's available, use `git remote -v` and refresh yourself by reading the [QA Setup](qa-setup.md) steps.

 Push the QA branch to GitHub.

     git push -u origin qa/<release-name>

 Open a pull request to merge the QA branch into `master`, triggering a Travis CI build to run our full test suite.

 Wait for the staging delivery to finish.

-Conduct QA through the [staging app front-end](https://app.healthify-staging.us).
+Conduct QA through your staging app's frontend.
+Reference the Server Spreadsheet to find the correct URL for your app.

 If required by the specified QA steps, use the staging console.

-    aptible ssh --app staging-healthify bin/rails c
+    aptible ssh --app <APP NAME> bin/rails c

 Rejecting
 ---------